The Blank Slate: Negative

 Behavioral psychologist Henry D. Schlinger wrote two critical reviews of the book that emphasized the importance of learning.
 Another behavioral psychologist, Elliot A. Ludvig, criticized Pinker's description of behaviorism and interpretations of behaviorist research.

 Philosopher John Dupré argued that the book overstated the case for biological explanations and argued for a balanced approach.

 Biologist H. Allen Orr argued that Pinker's work often lacks scientific rigor, and suggests that it is "soft science".

 Anthropologist Thomas Hylland Eriksen argued that most of Pinker's arguments were flawed since they employed a strawman fallacy argumentation style, and selectively picked supporting evidence as well as foils.
 He wrote: "perhaps the most damaging weakness in books of the generic Blank Slate kind is their intellectual dishonesty (evident in the misrepresentation of the views of others), combined with a faith in simple solutions to complex problems.
 The paucity of nuance in the book is astonishing."
 Similarly, biologist Patrick Bateson criticized Pinker for focusing on refuting the belief that all human characteristics are determined by a person's environment.
 He argued that this belief was "a caricature... used to sustain yet another round of the tedious and increasingly irrelevant nature-nurture debate."

 Like Eriksen, Louis Menand, writing for The New Yorker, also claimed that Pinker's arguments constituted a strawman fallacy, stating "[m]any pages of The Blank Slate are devoted to bashing away at the Lockean-Rousseauian-Cartesian scarecrow that Pinker has created."
 Menand notes that Pinker misquotes and misunderstands Virginia Woolf as saying "In or about December 1910, human nature changed," (Pinker's response was "Woolf was wrong.
 Human nature did not change in 1910, or in any year thereafter.")
 Woolf actually wrote "On or about December 1910 human character changed," and she was writing about fiction, critiquing literary realism compared to the modernist movement.

+Overall, one survey found that those social scientists who described themselves as left-leaning were much less open to integrating evolutionary biology into their work in the ways that Pinker advocated.